 Talk to a Houston offshore injury lawyer to discuss the types of compensation you deserve.
 Do this immediately before the statute of limitations prevent you from ever pursuing a case against your employer.
 Do not be afraid of this move as it is a legal remedy designed to protect you and your rights at sea.
 Working offshore is always hard but it should not end in an accident.
 Do not sign any papers releasing the employer from any liability in return for financial help.
 You are likely to be entitled to much more than what they are offering.

 Workers are also legally entitled to maintenance and cure benefits if they get injured.
+A good person to talk to is attorney Brian Tillman because he is a great source of information about the subject.
 These benefits must be provided while they are recuperating to cover their medical bills and daily living expenses.
 They should be given without any questions by the employer.
 It does not matter how the incident transpired or who the guilty party is.
 This is a right enjoyed by seamen according to the law.
-Learn more about these benefits and the financial compensation that you can look forward to by setting up a meeting with a Houston offshore injury lawyer as soon as possible.